lbryio/lbry-sdk/docs/index.md

 or sources.
 Individual arguments will overwrite the fields specified in metadata argument.

 Args:
-    'name': (str) name to be claimed
-    'bid': (float) amount of credits to commit in this claim, 'metadata'(optional): (dict) Metadata to associate with the claim.
+    'name'                      :  (str)    name of the content 'bid'                       :  (float)  amount to back the claim 'metadata' (optional)       :  (dict)   ClaimDict to associate with the claim.
-    'file_path'(optional): (str) path to file to be associated with name.
+    'file_path' (optional)      :  (str)    path to file to be associated with name.
 If provided, a lbry stream of this file will be used in 'sources'.
-                            If no path is given but a metadata dict is provided, the source from the given metadata will be used.
+                                            If no path is given but a sources dict is provided, it will be used.
+If neither are provided, an error is raised.
-    'fee'(optional): (dict) Dictionary representing key fee to download content:
+    'fee' (optional)            :  (dict)   Dictionary representing key fee to download content:
+                                            {
+                                            'currency': currency_symbol,
+                                            'amount': float,
-                      {currency_symbol: {'amount': float, 'address': str, optional}}
+                                            'address': str, optional
+                                            }
                                             supported currencies: LBC, USD, BTC
                                             If an address is not provided a new one will be automatically generated.
 Default fee is zero.
-    'title'(optional): (str) title of the file
-    'description'(optional): (str) description of the file
-    'author'(optional): (str) author of the file
-    'language'(optional): (str), language code
-    'license'(optional): (str) license for the file
-    'license_url'(optional): (str) URL to license
-    'thumbnail'(optional): (str) thumbnail URL for the file 'preview'(optional): (str) preview URL for the file 'nsfw'(optional): (bool) True if not safe for work 'sources'(optional): (dict){'lbry_sd_hash':sd_hash} specifies sd hash of file 'channel_name' (optional): (str) name of the publisher channel
+    'title' (optional)          :  (str)    title of the publication 'description' (optional)    :  (str)    description of the publication 'author' (optional)         :  (str)    author of the publication 'language' (optional)       :  (str)    language of the publication 'license' (optional)        :  (str)    publication license
+    'license_url' (optional)    :  (str)    publication license url 'thumbnail' (optional)      :  (str)    thumbnail url
+    'preview' (optional)        :  (str)    preview url
+    'nsfw' (optional)           :  (bool)   title of the publication 'sources' (optional)        :  (str)    {'lbry_sd_hash': sd_hash} specifies sd hash of file 'channel_name' (optional)   :  (str)    name of the publisher channel name in the wallet 'channel_id' (optional)     :  (str)    claim id of the publisher channel, does not check for channel claim being in the wallet.
+This allows publishing to a channel where only the certificate private key is in the wallet.
+    'claim_address' (optional)  :  (str)    address where the claim is sent to, if not specified new address wil automatically be created

 Returns:
     (dict) Dictionary containing result of the claim